 "You look sharp in that suit."

-"Do you ever look incredible in that dress?!
+"Don’t you look incredible in that dress?!
 Wow!"

 "I really like how you're always on time to pick me up at work."

 "You can always make me laugh."

 Words of affirmation are one of the five basic love languages.
 Within that language, however, there are many dialects.
 All of the dialects have in common the use of words to affirm one's spouse.
 Psychologist William James said that possibly the deepest human need is the need to feel appreciated.
 Words of affirmation will meet that need in many individuals.